Digital Food & Health Nutrition for Evidence-Based Product and Strategy Teams

 Blood sugar control

-Digital tools, wearables and biomarkers such as continuous glucose monitoring are helping translate blood sugar data into more tailored nutrition and lifestyle support.
+Digital tools, wearables and biomarkers such as continuous glucose monitoring are helping translate blood sugar data into more tailored nutrition, targeted food solutions and lifestyle support.

 Fibre and biotics for gut health